Vedasri001/Marks-Calculation-System/README.md

 ## 2. 💻 Project Code

 The project consists of the following main components:
+- `app.py`: Contains api routes of our project
 - `index.html`: Home page with login/registration
 - `student-dashboard.html`: Student dashboard with options to view marks and report
 - `faculty-dashboard.html`: Faculty dashboard for entering marks